 Should I Install a Heat Pump or Air Conditioner in Florida?

-Is There Such Thing as a Bad Cooling System?
+Is There Such a Thing as a Bad Cooling System?

-The good news is we can say, without even a hint of salesman smarm, that there is no “bad” choice.
+The good news is that there’s no “bad” choice.
 If a cooling system couldn’t do its job right, it wouldn’t survive in our current market, simple as that.
-So, no matter what you choose, you are going to be getting quality cooling.
+So, no matter what you choose, you’ll get quality cooling.

 A Quick Analysis: Heat Pumps vs. Central Cooling

-It’s not exactly a cut-and-dry topic here, but there are some important ways in which these two systems differ:
+It’s not a cut-and-dry topic, but there are some important ways these two systems differ:

-- A central cooling system, also commonly just known as an “air conditioner,” tends to be low on the cost spectrum when you’re actually buying and installing.
-This makes it a popular choice for homeowners on an immediate budget.
-However …
+- A central cooling system, also commonly just known as an “air conditioner,” tends to cost less upfront, when you’re buying and installing.
+This makes it popular for homeowners on an immediate budget.

-In terms of raw cooling strength, either of these two is going to get the job done.
+In terms of raw cooling strength, either of these will get the job done.
 But they differ here a bit, too.

-- Central cooling is very heavy on energy use, but it is also a high-power machine.
-These units put out some serious cooling, and do so in a hurry, which can be a blessing for our summer seasons.
+- Central cooling uses a lot of energy and is a high-power machine.
+These units put out some serious cooling, and do so quickly, which can be a blessing for our hot summers.

-- A heat pump installation is also going to get your home cool, but its strength really lies in its ability to efficiently dehumidify your home.
-Both systems do this, but a heat pump just does it better.
+- A heat pump will also get your home cool, but its strength lies in its ability to efficiently dehumidify your home.
+Both systems do this, but a heat pump does it better.

 So, how long do these last?
-When you’re talking about cost, longevity is a big deal, and a cooling system is quite the investment.
-No matter which you choose, the results are going to be about the same.
-Assuming you’re getting routine maintenance, a central system and a heat pump both can be expected to last around 15 years or so.
+When talking about cost, longevity is a big deal, and a cooling system is quite an investment.
+No matter which you choose, the results will be about the same.
+With routine maintenance, a central system and a heat pump can both be expected to last around 15 years or so.

 One more not-so-small thing in a heat pump’s favor is its ability to both cool and heat your home.
-This means they’re not just good at blocking the summer sun, but they can keep you cozy in the winter, too!
+This means they’re not just good at blocking the summer sun, but they can also keep you cozy in the winter.